Administration order

 Key facts document

-A key facts document is a document given to you by the provider of financial products.
-It will clearly show you the costs and features of a particular financial product.
+A document given to you by a provider of financial products.
+It will show you the costs and features of a certain financial product.

 Back to top